 Division of Device User Programs and Systems Analysis

 Office of Communication, Education, and Radiation Programs (OCER)

 Comments and suggestions may be submitted at any time for Agency consideration to: Ron Kaye or Jay Crowley at 10903 New Hampshire Avenue, Silver Spring, MD 20993.
 Comments may not be acted on by the Agency until the document is revised or updated.
 For questions regarding the use or interpretation of this guidance contact Ron Kaye 301-796-6289 or by email Ron.Kaye@fda.hhs.gov.

 Additional copies can be obtained from the Internet.
-You may also send an e-mail request to email@example.com to receive an electronic copy of the guidance or send a fax request to 301-827-8149 to receive a hard copy.
-Please use the document number (1497) to identify the guidance you are requesting.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
+Please use document number 1497 to identify the guidance you are requesting.

 Medical Device Use-Safety: Incorporating Human Factors Engineering

 Identifying, Understanding, and Addressing Use-Related Hazards

 Center for Devices and Radiological Health